jeffrey-m4k/NESPrime/README.md

-# NESS
+# NESPrime
-NESS is a simple NES emulator written in C++ using the SDL library.
+NESPrime is a simple NES emulator written in C++ using the SDL library.